7 Kitchen Island Ideas, Design Trends

 Everyone gathers in the kitchen.
-This is especially true at parties and get togethers during the holidays.
+This is especially true at parties and get-togethers during the holidays.
 If you’re stuck with your back to your guests, how are you supposed to visit and mingle?
-Display your culinary skills and while remaining a part of the party by incorporating an cooktop in your kitchen island.
+Display your culinary skills and while remaining a part of the party by incorporating a cooktop in your kitchen island.

 Tip from the Pros: Before setting your heart on this design, remember that proper ventilation requires strategic planning.
 Kitchen ranges are usually installed against a wall, and there’s a good reason for this.
 It’s easier to vent the exhaust fan hood when it’s run it up the wall.
 However, a cooktop island design will give you the freedom to cook your meals in the center of the kitchen.